Cat Essentials

 To provide a happy, healthy atmosphere for your new companion, Petland recommends the following necessary, and fun accessories.
-We have listed them as your new cat's four basic needs; Environmental, Nutritional, Maintenance and Behavioural.
+We have listed them as your new cat's 4 Basic Needs; Environmental, Behavioural, Nutritional, and Maintenance.
 When these needs are met, along with a loving environment provided by you, your cat will be purrr-fectly happy!

 ENVIRONMENTAL

-Cat Bed or Mat – A cozy cat bed, perhaps scented with catnip to attract her, is a welcoming and secure place to cat nap.
+Cat Bed or Mat – A cozy cat bed, perhaps scented with catnip to attract them initially, is a welcoming and secure place to cat nap.
 Every cat is different when it comes to napping.
 Some prefer to nap under a table or behind the drapes, others in a closet, while some will choose the back of a chair or couch.
-Providing a mat or covered bed for your cat, will show her she has a special place all her own, thus protecting your furniture and bedding from excessive hair.
+Providing a mat or covered bed for your cat will show them that they have a special place all their own, thus protecting your furniture and bedding from excessive hair.

-Travel Bag or Carrier– Some cats enjoy riding in a car, but most do not.
+Travel Carrier – Some cats enjoy riding in a car, but most do not.
 For safety and control, keep your cat in a pet travel bag or carrier while travelling to and from the vet, and for other travel needs.

 NUTRITIONAL